 The Land Preservation Committee was established in 2005 and the first meeting was held February 2006.
 The committee manages the Land Preservation Program and provides recommendations to the Board of Supervisors on the purchase of land easements.
 This is a five-member committee of volunteers.

-*Exception: The May meeting was moved to May 23 due to conflict with the Primary Municipal Election; the September meeting was moved to September 26.
+*Exceptions: The May meeting was moved to May 23 due to conflict with the Primary Municipal Election; the September meeting was moved to September 26.

 In the news!